 We put in place the PLACE priority as we believe that despite public sector austerity, the Council must look positively to the future through the growth and regeneration of the County Borough's infrastructure.
-Millions of pounds have and will continue to be invested in schools, new housing, our principal towns and the transport networks that will benefit the Economic, Social, Environmental and Cultural well-being of residents and families to become more independent.
+Millions of pounds have and will continue to be invested in schools, new housing, our principal towns and the transport networks that will benefit the Economic, Social, Environmental and Cultural well-being of residents and communities, helping more residents and families to become more independent.
 Residents told us this is important to them and there is much to enjoy and celebrate about the County Borough.